FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Polish carrier LOT said it had decided to temporarily suspend its flights to Beijing until Feb.
 9. LUFTHANSA

 Germany's Lufthansa said on Jan.
 29 it was suspending Lufthansa, Swiss and Austrian Airlines flights to and from China until Feb.
 9. The airline continues to fly to Hong Kong, but it will stop taking bookings for flights to mainland China until the end of February.
+QANTAS AIRWAYS

+Australia's Qantas said on Feb.
+1 it was suspending direct flights to mainland China.
+The Australian national carrier's direct flights from Sydney to Beijing and Sydney to Shanghai will be halted from Feb.
+9 until March 29.
 ROYAL AIR MAROC

 Moroccan airline Royal Air Maroc (RAM) has temporarily suspended its direct flights to China, the company said on Jan.
 30. RAM had on Jan.
 16 launched a direct air route with three flights weekly between its Casablanca hub and Beijing.
 RUSSIA